 Mewada: How can democracies like the US—and open societies in general—defend against those kinds of attacks?

-We really want to give people a heads-up or an understanding of what the forecast is going to be—just like the weather.
+They should understanding of what the forecast is going to be for foreign disinformation and propaganda—just like the weather.
 You can’t stop the rain, but if you know it’s going to rain beforehand, you can certainly bring an umbrella.
 And so we want to give people the cognitive umbrella that they need to not get drenched by all of these narratives and themes.

 Sohan Mewada is an associate editor at the Renew Democracy Initiative.